opentripplanner/OpenTripPlanner/docs/Configuration.md

 }
 ```
 In the example above the environment variable `GCS_SERVICE_CREDENTIALS` on the local machine where
 OTP is deployed is injected into the config.
-Also, the Maven version number `x.y.z` is injected.
+Also, the OTP serialization version id is injected.

 The project information variables available are: